rahul0299/everything-sg/README.md

         Each page represents a distinct view or feature of the app (e.g., Homepage, Movies, EventsPage, Attractions, Dining, BookingPage, CheckoutPage, Login, Signup, Profile).
 These files coordinate multiple components to define complete screens.
     -   **Store:**
         Implements state management using contexts (e.g., `AuthContext.tsx` for authentication, `CartContext.tsx` for shopping cart management).
 This facilitates data sharing across various components.
-    -   **Data:**
-        Contains static JSON or TypeScript files used for UI prototyping, demo data, or to simulate API responses.
     -   **Utils:**
         Contains utility functions and helper modules (like API call wrappers and formatting functions) that support the components and pages.
     -   **Config:**